who is Luke Beasley

 X (Twitter)@lukepbeasley, 95,000 plus followers

-Political StanceProgressive, pro-Democrat, critical of Republican leadership and Trump specifically
+Political StanceProgressive, pro Democrat, critical of Republican leadership and Trump specifically

-Net Worth (2026)Estimated $800,000 to $1.9 million
+Net Worth (2026)Estimated 800,000 to 1.9 million dollars

-Wikipedia PageDoes not exist as of May 2026
+Wikipedia PageDoes not exist as of June 2026

-Known NicknamePolitiTwink (coined by fans on Apple Podcasts)
+Known NicknamePolitiTwink, coined by fans on Apple Podcasts

 Early Life and Family Background